 |Peter Molyneux slags off one of his employees, committing his mean-spirited nit-picking

-to print for the rest of eternity… and more crucially, the Amigos Podcast blog.
+to print for the rest of eternity… and more crucially, the Everything Amiga blog.
+What a charmer.

 |Gomez contemplates ending it all.|

 |One way to dodge pernicious spinny-rotatey blades is to wear the ring of invisibility …or was that a Hobbit super power?|

 |It’s hardly a greenhouse without windows is it, eh?|

 |Never trust Alton Towers when they tell you ride malfunctions are a one-in-a-million blip.|

 |Narcissism is alive and well in the Addams mansion.|

 |What’s holding that ceiling up there with no inbetweeny rocky soil matter?
 Come on Ocean, it’s basic physics.
 Think!|

 |Boing Ball themed stairs… in the Atari ST port?
 The world’s gone stark-raving mad!|

 In another dimension – aka an early developmental phase – Donk! – The Samurai Duck! was known as ‘Dong‘, his cuirass was a different colour and he was missing his kabuto.
 The name switch came about because it was felt that a slang term for the male appendage wouldn’t be appropriate for the target audience.